 C13 Yes No

-C13 Does your institution have an application fee?
-X
+C13 Does your institution have an application fee? х

 C13 Amount of application fee: \$55.00

 C13 Yes No

-C13 Can it be waived for applicants with financial need? Х
+C13 Can it be waived for applicants with financial need? x

-C13 If you have an application fee and an on-line application option,

-C13 Same fee: Yes
+C13 If you have an application fee and an on-line application option, C13 Same fee:

-C13 Free: Yes
+C13 Free:

+Common Data Set 2017-2018

 C13 Reduced:

 C13 Yes No

-C13 Can on-line application fee be
+C13 Can on-line applica 110

-waived for applicants with X
+waived for applican

 financial need?

-C14 Application closing date
+C14 Application closin ig date

 C14 Yes No

-C14 Does your institution have an V
+C14 Does your institution

-application closing date? ^
+application closing

-C14 Application closing date (fall):
+C14 Application closing 1/30

-C14 Priority date: 10/31 ,
+C14 Priority date: 1/30

-C15 Yes No C15 Are first-time, first-vear students accepted for terms other than Χ
+C15 for towns other than Yes No

+C15 Are first-time, firs t-year students accepted for terms other than Х

-C16 Notification to applicants of admission decision sent (fill in one only)
+plicants of admission dec ision sent (fill in one or nly)

-C16 On a rolling basis beginning V
+C16 On a rolling basis b beginning

-(date): December 1st ^
+(date): x

-C16 By (date):
+C16 By (date): 15 -Dec

 C16 Other:

+047 Damby molioy for a desitte deservicente (fill in ana ankil

-C17 Reply policy for admitted applicants (fill in one only)
+dmitted applicants (fill in one only)

-Reply policy for admitted appli cants (IIII III One o riiy)

-C17 Must reply by (date): May 1st

-C17 No set date:
+C17 Must reply by (date C17 No set date: ):

 C17 Must reply by May 1 or within

-weeks if notified
+weeks if not

-thereafter
+thereafter x

 C17 Other:

+CI7 Other.

-C17 Deadline for housing deposit (MM И/DD): 4/16
+C17 Deadline for housin a deposit (MM/DD) .
+2/27

-C17 Amount of housing deposit: \$ 500.00
+C17 Amount of housing 200.00

-C17 Refundable if student does not e nroll?
+C17 Refundable if stude 200.00

 C17 Yes, in full

-C17 Yes, in part Χ
+C17 Yes, in part x

 C17 No

+I

-C18 Deferred admission
+C18 Deferred admission on

 C18 Yes No

-C18 Does your institution allow students to postpone enrollment after
+C18 Does your institution n allow students to postpo ne enrollment after

-admission?
-X
+admission? х

-C18 If yes, maximum period of postponement:
+C18 If yes, maximum pe eriod of postponement.
+1 year

+i you I

-C19 Early admission of high school students C19 Yes No C19 Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before Χ high school graduation?
-C20 Common Application Question removed from CDS.
-(Initiated during 2006-2007 cycle) Early Decision and Early Action Plans C21 Early Decision C21 Yes No C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that X asks students to commit to attending if accepted) for first-time, firstyear (freshman) applicants for fall enrollment?
-C21 If "yes," please complete the following: C21 First or only early decision plan closing date C21 First or only early decision plan notification date C21 Other early decision plan closing date C21 Other early decision plan notification date C21 For the Fall 2012 entering class: C21 Number of early decision applications received by your institution C21 Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan: C22 Early action C22 Yes No C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular Χ notification date but do not have to commit to attending your C22 If "yes," please complete the following:C22 Early action closing date
+C19 Early admission o f high school students

+C19 Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? x

+C20 Common Application

+Question removed from CDS.

+(Initiated during 2006-2007 cycle)

+Early Decision and Early Action Plans

+C21 Yes No C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first- year (freshman) applicants for fall enrollment? x C21 If "yes," please complete the following: C21 First or only early decision plan closing date C21 First or only early decision plan notification date C21 Other early decision plan closing date

+C21 Other early decision plan notification date C21 C21 For the Fall 2017 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C 22 C22 Early action Yes No C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+Yes No

-C22 Is your early action plan a ' restrictive" p lan under wh ich you limit students from applying to other early plans? , , , , , , , , , , , , , , , , , , , N 1 •
+C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?